 What Shoes to Wear with Faux Leather Leggings?

-The best choice is a pair of sneakers.
-Whether they're trainers or a trendy pair, the juxtaposition of athletic gear with leather is quite chic and will steer you clear from "Sandy" territory.
+The easiest and most universally stylish choice is a pair of sneakers.
+Whether they're trainers or a trendy pair, the juxtaposition of athletic gear with leather is quite chic and will steer you clear from “Sandy” territory.

-If you're looking to dress up the leggings for work or evening, consider a pair of pointed-toe flats, or a boot with a bit of toughness.
+If you're looking to dress up the leggings for work or evening, consider a pair of pointed-toe flats or a boot in the same color and similar finish to create a continuous line.
+A sleek boot that can fit under the leggings will look more dressy than one that is on the outside.

 What To Wear (and What Not to Wear) with Faux Leather Leggings